erbsland-dev/fast-file-encryption/README.md

 File Sizes
 ----------

-By design, the format was made for files in a range of megabytes up to several gigabytes.
+By design, the format was made for files in a range of megabytes up to several terabytes.

 Encrypting a large amount of small files generates lots of additional data.
 In these cases, consider collecting these files into a container (e.g. ZIP container) first, then encrypt this container.

-Files up to 1 TB should prove no problem, as the used AES-256/CBC encryption is efficient and fast.
+Files up to 10 TB should prove no problem, as the used AES-256/CBC encryption is efficient and fast.

-There is an *arbitrary limit* for files greater than 1 TB.
+There is an *arbitrary limit* for files greater than 10 TB.
 This limit is set to have a reasonable limit to verify the file integrity.